 I’m just going for it:

-There’re people who always go behind speculations rather than relying actual facts.
+They're people who always go behind speculations rather than relying on actual facts.
 Some Mac users are well fit in this category.
 They might be pretty excited about the news they are reading/ hearing about the new software/OS, and they won’t think whether it’s useful for them or not.
 Sierra’s case isn’t different in this guise.

 Don’t have a backup plan: